lucianoinso/housing-price-predictor/README.md

 - XGBoost hyperparameters chosen: `n_estimators=1000, learning_rate=0.05, max_depth=3`

-- The dataset is preprocessed using one hot encoding for categorical columns that have less than 10 categories.
+- The dataset is preprocessed using one hot encoding for categorical columns that have less than 10 different values.

 - Early stopping is used to prevent overfitting with a tolerance of 50 rounds.